A framework for continuous superradiant laser operation via sequential transport of atoms: Two-site setup

-For the sequential transport scheme of the superradiant laser developed at FEMTO-ST, Fig.~\ref{fig:ratio_Na_Nb} shows that if the atoms in the two sites $A$ and $B$ do not share the same frequency, the central frequency of the laser shifts according to the relative population of the sites.
 In the parameter space where synchronization occurs, the laser can reach a narrow linewidth as the atom number ratio varies, provided that $N_A+N_B$ is greater than the critical number of atoms $N_\mathrm{crit}$ defined in the one-class case.
 This demonstrates the importance of controlling the relative frequency of the two sites at a level consistent with the targeted frequency stability of the superradiant laser.
+From an experimental perspective, this sensitivity can be used as a diagnostic tool to measure the frequency difference and actively reduce it.
+If this difference cannot be reduced, an accurate knowledge of it allows for a compensation of this effect on the output signal.